mfrouh/arjbank/README.md

-Package Payment GateWay With Alrajhi Bank with laravel
+Package Payment Gateway With Alrajhi Bank with laravel